Standardization: International Standards Associations

 By the mid to late 19th century, efforts were being made to standardize electrical measurement.
 Lord Kelvin was an important figure in this process, introducing accurate methods and apparatus for measuring electricity.
 In 1857, he introduced a series of effective instruments, including the quadrant electrometer, which cover the entire field of electrostatic measurement.
 He invented the current balance, also known as the Kelvin balance or Ampere balance (SiC), for the precise specification of the ampere, the standard unit of electric current.

 R. E. B. Crompton became concerned by the large range of different standards and systems used by electrical engineering companies and scientists in the early 20th century.
 Many companies had entered the market in the 1890s and all chose their own settings for voltage, frequency, current and even the symbols used on circuit diagrams.
 Adjacent buildings would have totally incompatible electrical systems simply because they had been fitted out by different companies.
 Crompton could see the lack of efficiency in this system and began to consider proposals for an international standard for electric engineering.

 In 1904, Crompton represented Britain at the International Electrical Congress, held in connection with Louisiana Purchase Exposition in Saint Louis as part of a delegation by the Institute of Electrical Engineers.
-He presented a paper on standardisation, which was so well received that he was asked to look into the formation of a commission to oversee the process.
+He presented a paper on standardization, which was so well received that he was asked to look into the formation of a commission to oversee the process.
 By 1906 his work was complete and he drew up a permanent constitution for the International Electrotechnical Commission.
 The body held its first meeting that year in London, with representatives from 14 countries.
-In honour of his contribution to electrical standardisation, Lord Kelvin was elected as the body's first President.
+In honour of his contribution to electrical standardization, Lord Kelvin was elected as the body's first President.